-Natasha Sharma is an award-winning children’s books author.
+Natasha Sharma is an award-winning children’s book author.

 She writes across a range of genres, formats and age groups from picture books for tiny ones, early chapter books and early to middle-grade historical fiction.
 Her poems have featured in anthologies, magazines and in course-books for schools.

-She has published eighteen books for children, including Shah Jahan and the Ruby Robber that was awarded the Comic Con India Best Illustrated Children’s Book 2018, Razia and the Pesky Presents that was awarded a SABA book Honour 2016 and Bonkers! that won the SCBWI Crystal Kite Award 2014 for Asia and Middle East.
+Her awards won include the Jarul Book Award 2019 for The Good Indian Child’s Guide to Eating Mangoes, Comic Con India Best Illustrated Children’s Book 2018 for Shah Jahan and the Ruby Robber, a SABA book Honour 2016 for Razia and the Pesky Presents and the SCBWI Crystal Kite Award 2014 for Asia and Middle East for Bonkers!
 Her first book Icky, Yucky, Mucky and books from her highly acclaimed series, the History Mystery series have been recognized in the RivoKids Parents and Kids Choice Award two years in a row and her books have featured in Flipkart’s best children’s books in previous years.
 Her book Kaka and Munni is on the CBSE recommended reading list for schools.

 Natasha has published with leading publishers in India and has conducted numerous readings and author interactions in schools and literary festivals.